miking-lang/cps-software/projects/humanoid/README.md

 ![](./images/IMG_2780.png)
 ![](./images/IMG_2781.png)

-### 4. Run the python scripts.
+### 4. Run the python scripts

 Make sure that you have dynamixel_sdk installed on your computer.
-Instructions for installing on linux can be found [here](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_linux/#python-linux) Then, run the `main.py` file, replacing `humanoid.go_to_base_position()` with a call to any of the other position functions in `humanoid.py`.
+Instructions for installing on linux can be found [here](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_linux/#python-linux).
+Then, run the `main.py` file, replacing `humanoid.go_to_base_position()` with a call to any of the other position functions in `humanoid.py`.
 It is good to hold the humanoid above the ground before starting a script, as this ensures that the motors will be able to go to their starting positions properly.